UMD-CS-STICs/389Ofall17/final/submission.md

 **If you do not submit a timestamped description, we will need you to resubmit for 5% off!**

-Please remember that these videos do not need to be perfect.
+Please remember that the video does not need to be perfect.
 You can stumble a few times/repeat yourself maybe/have to start sentences over and you will NOT get points off!

 ### So what exactly are we submitting?